Beware of Hotel Poachers: The Deceptive Tactics of ‘Convention Housing’ Unveiled

 • Make sure that you are in communication with all of your exhibitors and attendees and that you have an open dialogue

-• Make sure that your attendees and exhibitors know that their are companies out there that want to steal their business away from the meeting, conference or event and that this causes harm to the event
+• Ensure that your attendees and exhibitors know that companies out there want to steal their business away from the meeting, conference, or event and that this causes harm to the event.

-• Make sure that you have an ironclad way for your attendees to contact your housing company or department
+• Ensure you have an ironclad way for attendees to contact your housing company or department.

-• Include relevant links to your housing company or department in every communication so that the attendee and exhibitor can book directly
+• Include relevant links to your housing company or department in every communication so the attendee and exhibitor can book directly.

 I hate crap like this because it gives us all a bad name.
-I do not know this company “Convention Housing” but there are a few things that stand out.
+I do not know this company, “Convention Housing,” but a few things stand out.

-• There website is not exactly professional and has only three pages
+• Their website is not exactly professional and has only three pages.

-• There are no clients listed and no references or testimonials to refer too
+• There are no clients listed and no references or testimonials to refer to.

 Does anyone else know about this company?
 Do you have any other tales of this happening to you?
 Let us know because knowledge is power!